 If you are not using a mouse you can navigate to the drill arrow icons using the tab key.
-When you press enter Discoverer will drill up or down depending on the following conditions:
+When you press Enter, Discoverer drills up or down depending on the following conditions:

-- If the currently highlighted drill arrow icon has not been expanded to a lower level of detail, Discoverer Viewer will drill down to display data at the next level down in the drill hierarchy. - If the currently highlighted drill arrow icon has already been expanded to a lower level of the drill hierarchy, then Discoverer Viewer will hide the data at this level and all lower levels.
+- If the currently highlighted drill arrow icon has not been expanded to a lower level of detail, Discoverer Viewer drills down to display data at the next level down in the drill hierarchy. - If the currently highlighted drill arrow icon has been expanded to a lower level of the drill hierarchy, then Discoverer Viewer hides the data at this level and all lower levels.